 This is the third post in a blog and webinar series called 101 Digital Marketing & Fundraising Best Practices for Nonprofits, written and presented by Heather Mansfield.
 Please sign up for Nonprofit Tech for Good’s email newsletter to be alerted of new posts.
 Thank you!

-With more than 500 million blogs worldwide, many nonprofits may think that the world does not need another blog, but that’s simply not the case.
+With more than 500 million blogs worldwide, many nonprofits may think that the internet does not need another blog, but that’s simply not the case.
 Brands that blog report 97% more links to their website and 434% more indexed pages in search engines.
-Fresh, timely content is more vital to the success of your nonprofit’s digital campaigns than it has ever been.
+New, timely content is more vital to the success of your nonprofit’s digital marketing campaigns than it has ever been.

-First, blogging allows your nonprofit to have a consistent stream of new content to use in your e-newsletter and share on social media which increases traffic to your website and awareness of your nonprofit’s brand.
-News articles on your website can serve the same function as blog posts on your website provided they are dated and written like a blog post, not a press release.
+First, blogging allows your nonprofit to have a consistent source of new content to feature in your email newsletter and to share on social media.
+News articles hosted on your website can serve the same function provided they are written like a news story, not a press release.

-Second, search engines are consistently searching the web to index fresh content.
-Nonprofits that regularly post new content with keywords in the title are much more likely to get noticed by search engines, especially Google.
+Second, search engines are constantly searching the web to index fresh content.
+Nonprofits that regularly post new blog content with keywords in the title are much more likely to get indexed by search engines, especially Google.

-Third, as discussed in Email Marketing Best Practices for Nonprofits, a pop-up on your blog posts shared on social media can quickly grow your email list – and if your nonprofit is not making a concerted effort to grow your email list, online fundraising success will remain elusive.
+Third, as discussed in Email Marketing Best Practices for Nonprofits, a pop-up on your blog posts can quickly grow your email list.
+If your nonprofit is not making a concerted effort to grow your email list in 2023, then online fundraising success will remain elusive.

 1) Understand and embrace modern blogging.

-The first blogging platform, Blogger, launched in 1999 and it signaled the birth of the Social Web.
-For the first time, readers could comment and share their opinions publicly on a piece of online content.
-At the time, it was a completely new concept whereas today our daily internet experience is one based on social commentary and feedback.
+Launched in 1999, the first blogging platform, Blogger, ushered in the beginning of the Social Web.
+For the first time, readers could comment publicly on a piece of online content.
+At the time, it was a revolutionary concept whereas today our daily online experience is one based on public commentary and feedback.

-Blogging of the past was usually editorial content, such as an opinion piece or report back by an executive director.
-Blogs were most often written in first-person, more than 1,000 words, and many nonprofit blogs of the past embraced the concept that a blog post had to be published daily for the blogger to be taken seriously.
-Comments were taken very seriously, and in some cases, coming up with response was an agonizing, overthought experience.
+Blogging of the past was primarily editorial content, such as an opinion piece by an executive director.
+Blogs were most often written in first-person, more than 1,000 words in length, and the accepted best practice was that blog posts needed to be published at least every other day.
+Blog comments were also taken very seriously.

 2) Embed calls-to-action within your blog content.

-A growing trend is to add large, visually prominent calls-to-action to the body of blog posts approximately halfway into the post.
-Below are three examples from three different nonprofits:
+A growing trend is to add large, visually prominent calls-to-action (CTA) to the body of blog posts approximately halfway into the post.
+Below are three examples from three different nonprofits.

 3) Maximize your blog’s sidebar.

-Think of your website’s sidebar as free advertising space and utilize the space for important calls-to-action and to feature key content.
-For example, the Pancreatic Cancer Action Network makes wise use of their sidebar by prominently featuring a call-to-follow on social networks and an e-newsletter opt-in.
+Think of your website’s sidebar as free advertising space and utilize the space for important calls-to-action and to feature important content.
+For example, Food Tank makes wise use of their sidebar by prominently featuring ads for events, their podcast, and a newsletter opt-in.

 5) Format blog content for easy reading.

-Visitors to your blog will be unlikely to read your blog posts if they find it difficult to mentally and visually digest i.e., large blocks of text in a small font that lack visual context.
-Blog posts that are 2,000 words or more have the best SEO and social sharing rates, but small nonprofits that can not invest that much time in blogging should feel comfortable wiring posts that are 250-1,000 words.
-That said, here are some basic best practices for formatting blog content:
+Visitors to your blog are unlikely to read your blog posts if they find the content difficult to mentally and visually process i.e., posts that include large blocks of text in a small font that lack visual content.
+Here are some basic best practices for formatting blog content:

 6) Share commentary and CTAs about current issues in the news.

 Supporters and donors want to hear positive stories about how your organization is making an impact.
-Today’s news is often negative and overwhelming to many people, so positive stories stand out and inspire to give and get involved.
-Reading and seeing (include photos and videos!) your organization in action can gain the loyalty of many readers.
-In this blog post, First Book tells the story of distributing tens of thousands of books to veterans receiving care in VA hospitals and facilities.
+Today’s news is often negative and overwhelming, so positive impact stories stand out and inspire readers to give and get involved.

 8) Share resources and useful tips related to your mission.

 Blog posts that share resources and useful tips are some of the most popular on the internet, yet very few are written by nonprofits.
 For example, if you are a health nonprofit, write a post about foods that help lower blood pressure, or provide tips on how to exercise at home.
-If you are a nonprofit that works with low-income communities, write blog posts that share recipes for low-cost meals and energy-saving tips.
-In the example below, the Rainforest Alliance published a guest post about sustainable tourism.
-Online news outlets and magazines publish these sorts of posts regularly because they generate buzz.
-There’s no reason why nonprofits can’t capture some of that buzz, too.
+If you are a nonprofit that works with low-income communities, write blog posts that share recipes for low-cost, healthy meals and energy-saving tips.
+For example, the Alameda County Food Bank blog features a monthly list of recipes on their blog.

 9) Publish numbered lists.

-Many readers now scan online content rather than read it thoroughly, thus listing content in a numbered format ensures easy reading.
+Many readers scan online content rather than read it thoroughly which is why numbered lists are consistently top-performing content.
 Numbered lists also pique the curiosity of potential readers since they often click to see what’s on the list.
-It’s a strategy that has worked for Nonprofit Tech for Good as our numbered lists are consistently our most trafficked posts on Nonprofit Tech for Good.
-The National Wildlife Federation regularly publishes numbered lists, such as “6 Ways to Support Wild Birds at Home.”
+It’s a strategy that has worked well for Nonprofit Tech for Good as our numbered lists are our most trafficked posts.
+For example, the American Association of Retired Persons (AARP) recently published Ten Things You Can Do to Support Nurses.